The Elections Centre

-Colin Rallings and Michael Thrasher are now Associate Members of Nuffield College, Oxford, synonymous with the General Election Studies Series co-authored for many years by Sir David Butler.
-This association marks another step in our aim to create a data resource for anyone interested in election data in the UK.
+Colin Rallings and Michael Thrasher are Associate Members of Nuffield College, Oxford.
+The College is synonymous with the General Election Studies Series co-authored for many years by Sir David Butler.
+Our aim in creating this website is to establish a major resource for local election data in the UK.

-Exciting new project for Local Election Result enthusiasts…
+New data project for Local Election Result enthusiasts

 Alan Willis, a major contributor to the Local Elections Database, has data sets for the non-county boroughs 1945-1972.
 Alan compiled the three volume set of County Borough Results for this period (limited copies are still available if you email us) but is extending local election coverage to the smaller boroughs – Abergavenny to Yeovil.

 In some cases the results are reasonably good but we need help to fill in the gaps.
 As more regional and local newspaper archives appear online this is a great project for anyone interested in their town’s local politics, party competition, candidates etc.

 Please get in touch if you wish to participate in this great project.